-Beginning at Rowing Dock and ending at Austin’s iconic Barton Springs, this ecological-focused tour will highlight the abundance of plants, wildlife and fish that live in our backyard!
+Depart from Rowing Dock and paddle to Austin’s iconic Barton Springs.
+This ecological-focused tour will highlight the abundance of plants, wildlife and fish that live in our backyard!
 It’s a great way to learn about Texas wildlife that not even many locals know!
 The clear waters of Barton Creek are a haven for local flora and fauna.
 You’ll learn about the natural history of the magical, wonderful Barton Springs, also known as the fourth largest concentration of natural springs in Texas, and home to the constant 68 degree water that Austin is so famous for!Learn More

 Guided Bat Tour

 On our incredibly popular seasonal tour, you’ll paddle two miles to the famous Congress Avenue Bridge and get a picture-perfect view of over 1.5 million bats flying overhead.
 The 4-mile round-trip paddle is accompanied by one of our excellent guides who will teach you about the history and migration of the Mexican Free-Tailed Bats.
 You’ll also get to learn more about Austin’s prominent architecture across the skyline, the Austin power plant, Auditorium Shores, the history of Congress Avenue Bridge and more.Learn More